Need to sell amid the madness? 5 ways to adjust your sales plan during Covid 19

 While Covid 19 continues to spread, people are anxious to be around other people – especially strangers.
-As cases increase, Australians are going to become more isolated with group gatherings discouraged or, as we’re seeing, banned altogether.
+As cases increase, we are going to become more isolated with group gatherings discouraged or, as we’re seeing, banned altogether via Australian government restrictions.

-Alongside public anxiety, we have an obligation to use practices that minimise the spread of Covid 19.
+Alongside public anxiety, we have an obligation to use social distancing measures and other practices that minimise the spread of Covid 19.
 As sellers, you can do this in two ways:

-These two approaches offer greater protection to you as the seller by minimising your contact with buyers and giving you greater control over who you see face-to-face, while offering a safer, more personalised sales experience to buyers.
+These two approaches offer greater protection for both the buyer and seller.
+It also gives you greater control over who you see face-to-face, while offering a safer, more personalised sales experience to buyers.

 3. Ease germ anxiety

 These days it’s all about germs.
 You can ease home buyer anxiety about entering your home by letting them know you’re following the recommended cleaning protocols (decontaminating door handles and taps etc.) before and after viewings.
 And to protect not only buyers, but yourself and your family from incoming germs, have hand sanitiser (and masks if necessary) readily available at your front door.

 - Keep two metres between you and other people

 - Make sure shared spaces have good airflow by opening windows